Loïc Kwemi: Early life

+Kwemi was born in Cameroon.
+At the age of 11, he moved to Canada, settling in LaSalle, Quebec.
+As a teenager, he played high school soccer with École secondaire Cavelier-De LaSalle, but did not play with any youth club outside of school.
+He had two trials with the Montreal Impact Academy in his youth, but was not selected to join either time.

 In his early adulthood, he played in lower amateur leagues in Quebec as well as playing futsal.
+In his early twenties, he had trials with USL Championship clubs San Antonio FC and Reno 1868 FC, being offered a contract with the latter, but declined it due to the club's financial issues, and the uncertainty of whether he would be paid.
+He later went to France to seek a club, but ultimately returned to Canada, where he was set to go on trial with Canadian Premier League club Cavalry FC in 2018, but suffered an injury prior to the trial and could not participate.

 Club career

-In 2022, he began playing with CS St-Laurent in the Première ligue de soccer du Québec (later re-name Ligue1 Québec).
+In 2022, he began playing with CS St-Laurent in the Première ligue de soccer du Québec (later re-named Ligue1 Québec).
 In 2022 he scored 19 goals, followed by 17 in 2023, helping them win the 2023 league title.
 He was named the league's Ballon D'or winner in 2022 as the league's best player, also claiming the Golden Boot as Top scorer.

 In June 2024, he signed with Valour FC of the Canadian Premier League.
 He made his debut on July 7 against Cavalry FC.

 In February 2025, he signed with CS LaSalle in Ligue2 Québec.
 He won the Ballon D'or as the Ligue2 top player in 2025.

+In December 2025, he signed with Canadian Premier League expansion club FC Supra du Québec, as one of the team's three inaugural signings, ahead of their debut season in 2026.
+On April 11, 2026, he scored the first goal in club history, in a 3-2 victory over Pacific FC, in the club's inaugural match.

 International career

 Kwemi was called up to the Canada national futsal team for a camp for the first time in December 2022.
 He was named the Futsal Canada 2022 Canadian Futsal Male Futsal Player Of The Year.
 He was named to the squad for the 2024 CONCACAF Futsal Championship.
 He had been the tournament's second-top goalscorer in the group stages with six goals and helped Canada reach the quarter-finals.
 He was named Canada Soccer's 2024 Futsal Player of the Year.